Cutouts: fitscut.cgi interface

 For color images this can also be a comma-separated list of integers (Qext=4,3,2), although that is probably rarely needed.

 Badpix Boolean parameter indicating whether the BADPIX FITS header keyword is used to identify bad pixels in the image.
-The default is Badpix = True for HLSP images and False for other images.
-Note that all boolean parameters can be specified using a variety of input formats, including yes/no, 1/0, true/false, and t/f.
+The default is Badpix = True for most HLSP images and False for other images.

 Parameters that select cutout location and image output size